Interested in how Kelli’s painted countertop is holding up? Read hers and others’ follow-up reports here.

 Luckily, our new home was fairly turn-key aside from needing a few appliances.
 Built in the 1990s, the house is full of cultured marble and shiny, yellow brass.
 It was a foreclosure that the bank came in and fixed up a bit with new carpet and fresh peachy-beige paint on every square inch of the walls, making it clean and very livable.
 While the colors and fixtures are not aesthetically our taste, we have been able to take our time making it our own.
 If you want to check out my first big victory over the peachy-beige paint, feel free to wander over to my blog.

-One of very favorite projects so far is our Bathroom Sink & Counter Makeover.
+One of very favorite projects so far is our painted Bathroom Sink & Counter Makeover.
 It was a fairly quick, easy, inexpensive update that made a HUGE difference in the feel of the rooms.
-After a little water leak incident in the basement, we decided that the old, swiveling, shiny yellow brass faucets in both our half bath and the boys' bathroom had to go.
-And while we had the faucets off of the counters, we might as well paint the counters like I'd been planning!
+After a little water leak incident in the basement, we decided that the old, swiveling, shiny yellow brass faucets in both our half bath and the boys’ bathroom had to go.
+And while we had the faucets off of the counters, we might as well paint the counters like I’d been planning!

-So let's walk through the process of refinishing the half bathroom sink and counter, shall we?
+So let’s walk through the process of the painted bathroom sink and counter, shall we?
 The half bath counter was a beige marble-ish.
 Nothing terrible, but just not our style either.
-And after painting the walls (Pantone Illusion Blue – Valspar) and the cabinet (Blue Coal – Valspar) and changing out the cabinet hardware, the counter was just screamin' for a makeover.
+And after painting the walls (Pantone Illusion Blue – Valspar) and the cabinet (Blue Coal – Valspar) and changing out the cabinet hardware, the counter was just screamin’ for a makeover.

 First up, supplies: